archfirst/graphql-bookstore-server/README.md

 Then point your browser to [http://localhost:8080/graphiql](http://localhost:8080/graphiql).
 You should now be able to perform queries and mutations as defined in the sections below.

+To debug the server in Chrome, point your browser to chrome-devtools://devtools/bundled/inspector.html?experiments=true&v8only=true&ws=127.0.0.1:9229/{uuid of debugger}

 Building for production
 -----------------------
 When you want to deploy the application into production, run the following command: